 Stressed?
-Take Stock and Gain Control
+Take Stock, Take Care and Gain Control

-Trisha Wagner, UW-Extension Farm Management Program Coordinator

-John Shutske, Ag Safety Specialist UW-Extension, Biological Systems Engineering

-Steve Okonek, UW-Extension Agriculture Agent, Trempealeau County

-Stress is common in dairy farming.
-A feeling of a lack of control during changing times and conditions can compound the feeling of hopelessness.
+Stress is common in farming.
 The long hours can sometimes lead to fatigue, especially if there is not enough help.
+A feeling of a lack of control during changing times and conditions can compound the feeling of uncertainty.
 Other things that can cause stress are issues related to your kids, relationships, markets, the weather and other things you are not able to control.

 Stress can negatively affect our health, our sleep, our relationships, and our communication with others.
-When we are stressed or distracted, it also increases your risk for a farm injury or making some type of other mistake.
+When we are stressed or distracted, it also increases risk for a farm injury or making some type of other mistake.
 Sometimes, we are experiencing things that are causing stress and may not even realize it though others might see that we seem unhappy, grouchy, tired, or just “different” than we once were.

+Take stock

 Because of these effects, it is important to recognize and work to positively address, not avoid the causes of stress.
+In fact, avoidance usually makes matters worse.
+If you look to the internet for help, it can be overwhelming.
+Where do you start?
+Experts recommend farmers take stock of their farm business in order to make informed decisions about the future.

-Farmers taking stock in the current operation Many farmers lament taking this step because they feel the outcome will be negative; however, it will be a first step on the path to addressing the stress of uncertainty, and taking control of decisions and reducing the stress of the unknown.
+To “take stock” (of something) is to think carefully and clearly understand a situation, so that you can decide what to do.
+Farmers who lament doing this may feel the outcome will be negative; however, it is a first step to addressing stress caused by uncertainty, and puts you on a path to take control of decisions.
 It may also reveal options you may not have considered.

 To take stock of your current operation, utilize important resources such as a calculation of your cost of production, and your farm balance sheet.
 You can contact your Extension office for help with calculating cost of production and creating your balance sheet.
 If you have a loan, you can also access your balance sheet from your lender.